ssmirr/appdev-chapters/sample_data.md

 p "Added #{FollowRequest.count} FollowRequests"
 ```

-This loop above will create 10 `FollowRequests` where the sender and receiver are random existing users.
+The loop above will create 10 `FollowRequests` where the sender and receiver are random existing users.

 A few things to consider:
  - What would happen if the random user is the sender _and_ receiver of a FollowRequest?